diojin/mockingjay/docs/misc.md

 /**
  * 2, 懒汉写法, lazy initialization
  * Double-Checked Locking
- * thread safe, performance god
+ * thread safe, performance good
  */
 @ThreadSafe
 class Singleton1d2 {
-    // volatile is not mandatory, it is thread safe even without it,
+    // volatile is not mandatory, it is thread safe even without it
-    // however, the times to enter CS is reduced when using it private static volatile Singleton1d2 instance = null;
+    // however, the chances to enter CS is reduced when using it private static volatile Singleton1d2 instance = null;
     private static final Object lock = new Object();
     private Singleton1d2(){}